 For those preferring to have sensitive questions answered outside a circle of friends, I can connect anyone who is interested to one of my ManKind Project brothers anywhere in the world.

-As humans we live in a complex and beautiful symphony of existence.
+As humans we live in a symphony of existence.
 As we are discovering daily, our survival is bound to the ecosystem of the Earth.

 In a similar way, as men our survival in society is bound to that of women, and to each other.
 None of us can play all parts in this human symphony, and all parts must play.
 The better we each play our instrument, the more we benefit those around us.

 In this way, strong men empower other men.
-They also empower strong women, just as strong women – mothers, siblings, relatives, friends, lovers, partners, colleagues, artists, teachers – have empowered innumerable strong men.
+They also empower strong women, just as strong women – mothers, siblings, relatives, friends, lovers, partners, colleagues, artists, teachers – empower innumerable strong men.

 As people, what we put out returns to us.
 By discovering and sharing our inner gifts, we fully give.
-By healing ourselves we contribute to the healing and the transformation of the world.
+By healing and transforming ourselves, we contribute to the healing and the transformation of the world.